Direct Diffusion Score Preference Optimization via Stepwise Contrastive Policy-Pair Supervision: Extended Experimental Results

-To evaluate the versatility of DDSPO, we conduct a joint experiment targeting both text-to-image alignment and aesthetic quality.
+\textbf{Improving Both Alignment and Aesthetic Quality}\ \ To evaluate the versatility of DDSPO, we conduct a joint experiment targeting both text-to-image alignment and aesthetic quality.
 Specifically, we reuse the datasets introduced in \cref{sec:exp:align,sec:exp:aesthetic}, each containing 200K training examples constructed for alignment and aesthetic supervision, respectively.
 For this joint setup, we randomly sample 100K examples from each and train DDSPO on the combined 200K preference pairs.
 All experiments are conducted by finetuning the base SDXL~\cite{SDXL} model.

 We compare the jointly trained DDSPO model against the original SDXL model, as well as models trained using only alignment supervision (via random token removal) and only aesthetic supervision (via LLaMA-based degradation).
 As shown in \cref{tab:sup_align_aesthetic}, our jointly trained DDSPO model achieves consistent improvements in both \textit{T2I Alignment} (GenEval and CompBench) and \textit{Aesthetic Quality} (HPSv2 and PickScore), demonstrating the effectiveness of DDSPO across diverse objectives and its ability to integrate multiple supervision signals in a unified framework.